MicrosoftDocs/sql-docs/docs/database-engine/configure-windows/polybase-connectivity-configuration-transact-sql.md

 -   Option 7: Hortonworks 2.1, 2.2, 2.3, and 3.1<sup>*</sup> on Windows Server

 -   Option 7: Azure blob storage (WASB[S])

+-   Option 8<sup>**</sup>: Hortonworks 3.1+ on Windows and Linux, Cloudera 6.1+, Azure blob storage (WASB[S]) and Azure Data Lake Storage Gen 2 (ABFS[s])

    <sup>*</sup> Hortonworks 3.1 requires SQL Server 2019 CU9 (15.0.4102) or later.

+   <sup>**</sup> Option 8 introduced with SQL Server 2019 CU11 or later.

  **RECONFIGURE**
- Updates the run value (run_value) to match the configuration value (config_value).
-See [Result Sets](#ResultSets) for definitions of run_value and config_value.
-The new configuration value that is set by sp_configure does not become effective until the run value is set by the RECONFIGURE statement.
+ Updates the run value (`run_value`) to match the configuration value (`config_value`).
+See [Result Sets](#ResultSets) for definitions of `run_value` and `config_value`.
+The new configuration value that is set by `sp_configure` does not become effective until the run value is set by the `RECONFIGURE` statement.

- After running RECONFIGURE, you must stop and restart the SQL Server service.
+ After running `RECONFIGURE`, you must stop and restart the SQL Server service.
 Note that when stopping the SQL Server service, the two additional PolyBase Engine and Data Movement Service will automatically stop.
 After restarting the SQL Server engine service, re-start these two services again (they won't start automatically).

-## Return Code Values
+## Return code values
  0 (success) or 1 (failure)

 ##  <a name="ResultSets"></a> Result Sets
- When executed with no parameters, **sp_configure** returns a result set with five columns.
+ When executed with no parameters, `sp_configure` returns a result set with five columns.

 |Column name|Data type|Description|
 |-----------------|---------------|-----------------|